wasisheikh1810/backstage/README.md

     $ npm --version
     '7.19.1'

 If you need to update `npm`, you can make it using `npm`!
-Cool right?
-After running the following command, just open again the command line and be happy.
+After running the following command, just open again the command line.

     $ npm install npm -g